-[INSTRUCTIONS: Grantee must provide its assigned DUNS number, and DUNS + 4 number if applicable.
-Grantee must maintain current registration in the Central Contractor Registration (www.ccr.gov) at all times during which they have active federal awards funded pursuant to their sub-grant agreement.
-A Dun and Bradstreet Data Universal Numbering System (DUNS) Number (www.dnb.com) is one of the requirements for registration in the Central Contractor Registration.]
+[INSTRUCTIONS: Subrecipient must provide its assigned UEI.
+Subrecipient must maintain current registration that permits their entity registration to appear in a public search in SAM (www.SAM.gov) at all times during which they have active federal awards funded pursuant to this agreement.
+A UEI is issued upon registration in SAM.gov.]